-The options at the spot are quite limited with only one choice for accommodation, and the average cost per night is 60$.
+The options at the spot are pretty limited, with only one choice for accommodation, and the average cost per night is 60$.
 The closest other hotels are in the city centre (30-45 min drive from the spot) and cost around 20-30$.

 By Regis LacoutureRegis Lacouture grew up in France and started kiteboarding in 2002.
 Regis went to Zanzibar and Thailand for a while, and then ended up in Indonesia where he has been living, surfing and kiteboarding for over there for the past 20 years.
 From Bali, Lombok, Sumbawa and recently to Sumatra.
 His favourite Indonesian waves are Mentawai, Nias, Banyak and Nungas.

-The sandy lagoon is stretching over 2km with shallow, flat and clear water.
-The beach is large, offering a lot of space to launch and land your kite safely.
+The sandy lagoon stretches over 2km with shallow, flat and clear water.
+The beach is extensive, offering a lot of space to launch and land your kite safely.
 It works at both high and low tides with the lagoon changing, but the fun remains the same!
-Small kickers at high tide and glassy water at low tide, you will never get bored by the sessions.
-It's an idea spot regardless of your riding level; from beginners to experienced riders who want to push their limits with big air jumps and unhooked tricks.
+With small kickers at high tide and glassy water at low tide, you will never get bored by the sessions.
+It's an ideal spot regardless of your riding level, from beginners to experienced riders who want to push their limits with big air jumps and unhooked tricks.

-At low tide, the beach widens till 300m to practice landboarding.
+At low tide, the beach widens to 300m to practice landboarding.